RWeick/REF1714-NDS-GBA-Action-Replay-Max/README.md

 # REF1714-NDS-GBA-Action-Replay-Max
 A full schematic, optimized PCB, and the rom dump.
+Be sure to use SLA Resin if you print the cartridge connector.

 PCB Thickness: 0.8 mm